FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 6.rst

 There are four post-processor programs: FLO-2D MapCrafter, MAXPLOT, HYDROG and PROFILES that display the output data graphically.
 FLO-2D MapCrafter and MAXPLOT display the flood inundation depth and velocity plots.
-Channel flood simulations or floodplain cross sections are required to view hydrographs in HYDROG.
+Channel flood simulations or floodplain cross-sections are required to view hydrographs in HYDROG.
 A channel model is also required to view the channel water surface profiles in PROFILES.
 These programs can be initiated by clicking on their names in the File pull down menu in the FLO-2D Plugin or by copying the executable (\*.EXE) file into the project subdirectory and double clicking on the program name in a file browser.